-Any stockholder proposals submitted pursuant to the SEC's Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the 2017 annual meeting of stockholders must be received by the Company on or before November 2, 2016.
+Any stockholder proposals submitted pursuant to the SEC's Rule 14a-8 for inclusion in the Company's proxy statement and form of proxy for the 2018 annual meeting of stockholders must be received by the Company on or before October 24, 2017.
 Such proposals must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
 Any such proposal should be mailed to: Fifth Street Finance Corp., 777 West Putnam Avenue, 3rd Floor, Greenwich, CT 06830, Attention: Corporate Secretary.
-In order for any proposal by an FSC stockholder made outside of Rule 14a-8 under the Exchange Act to be considered "timely" within the meaning of Rule 14a-4(c) of the Exchange Act, it must be received by us not later than January 16, 2017.
-If your proposal is not "timely" within the meaning of Rule 14a-4(c), then proxies solicited by us for the 2017 annual meeting of stockholders may confer discretionary authority to us to vote on that proposal.
+In order for any proposal by a stockholder made outside of Rule 14a-8 under the Exchange Act to be considered "timely" within the meaning of Rule 14a-4(c) of the Exchange Act, it must be received by us not later than January 7, 2018.
+If your proposal is not "timely" within the meaning of Rule 14a-4(c), then proxies solicited by us for the 2018 annual meeting of stockholders may confer discretionary authority to us to vote on that proposal.

-Stockholder proposals or director nominations for the Company to be presented at the 2017 annual meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not less than ninety (90) days prior to the date of the anniversary of the previous year's annual meeting of stockholders.
-For the 2017 annual meeting of stockholders, the Company must receive such proposals and nominations no later than January 13, 2017.
-If the annual meeting of stockholders is scheduled to be held on a date more than thirty (30) days prior to or delayed by more than sixty (60) days after such anniversary date, stockholder proposals or director nominations must be received no later than the close of business ninety (90) days prior to such annual meeting or the tenth (10th) day following the day on which such notice of the date of the 2017 annual meeting of stockholders was mailed or such public disclosure of the date of the annual meeting was made.
-Proposals must also comply with the other requirements contained in FSC's bylaws, including supporting documentation and other information.
+Stockholder proposals or director nominations for the Company to be presented at the 2018 annual meeting of stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not more than 150 days and not less than 120 days prior to the date of the anniversary of the previous year's annual meeting of stockholders.
+For the 2018 annual meeting of stockholders, the Company must receive such proposals and nominations no earlier than November 7, 2017 and no later than December 7, 2017.
+If the annual meeting of stockholders is scheduled to be held on a date more than thirty days prior to after such anniversary date, stockholder proposals or director nominations must be received no later than the 10th day following the day on which such notice of the date of the 2018 annual meeting of stockholders was mailed or such public disclosure of the date of the annual meeting was made.
+Proposals and nominations must also comply with the other requirements contained in the Company's bylaws, including supporting documentation and other information and representations.